CNBC Daily Open: Trump clashes on foreign policy, wields economic threat

 Red February for U.S. markets

 Major U.S. benchmarks climbed more than 1% Friday, but that wasn't enough to save them from ending February in the red.
 The Nasdaq Composite was the worst performer for the month, losing nearly 4%.
-The pan-European Stoxx 600 index closed fractionally above the flatline, but rose more than 3% in February after a 10-week winning streak, outperforming the S&P. Meanwhile, Germany's annual inflation in February remained unchanged at 2.8%.
+Asia-Pacific markets mostly rose Monday.
+Hong Kong's Hang Seng Index dipped 0.25% even as shares of China's largest bubble tea chain Mixue surged more than 40% on its first day of trading.

 U.S. strategic crypto reserve